 Tu Sooraj Main Saanjh Piyaji To Replace Saath Nibhana Saathiya; Devoleena Undergoes Backbone Surgery

-Star Plus is undergoing major change from past few months.
-Now, Star Plus' longest running show, Saath Nibhana Saathiya is apparently under scanner.
+Star Plus is undergoing a major change from the past few months.
+Now, Star Plus' longest running show, Saath Nibhana Saathiya is apparently under the scanner.
 According to reports, Saathiya that has been running for seven years now, will be taken off-air next month (July)!

 Well, previously too, this show was said to go off air.
 Read on to know why the show is going off air....